 - The History at the Table blog, which was active from 2011 to 2014 as a kind of sandbox for this new work.

 - The Landcestor Project, another sandboxy site that I made as a home for data-gathering about farming history in the Quabbin area towns.
 I had an idea about making this an open-source venue that would show some of the work that goes into piecing together histories of farms and farmers, but I got cold feet about it because I wasn’t sure I wanted to show the world quite so much of my messy behind-the-scenes process.
 Maybe someday.

-- “Between Pastness and Presentism: Public History and the Local Food Movement,” a chapter in The Oxford Handbook of Public History (James Gardner and Paula Hamilton, eds) explores the divergence of working farms and historical knowledge about them.
+- “Between Pastness and Presentism: Public History and the Local Food Movement,” a chapter in The Oxford Handbook of Public History (James Gardner and Paula Hamilton, eds, Oxford University Press, 2017) explores the divergence of working farms and historical knowledge about them.